S-preme/S-preme/README.md

 ---

-✨ *“Cybersecurity isn’t just a career instead it’s a mindset.
-Every log tells a story, and I’m here to read between the lines.”* ✨
+✨ *“It takes 20 years to build a reputation and a few minutes of a cyber-incident to ruin it”* ✨

 ---